 Now put a lid on your pot and continue cooking it on medium heat.
 It will take a few minutes for the kernels to get hot but once they do they will start popping all over the place!

 Warning: If you’ve never made homemade popcorn before, please don’t forget the lid on your pot.
 Popcorn projectiles are VERY hot.

-- Once it stops popping, immediately remove pot from stove and pour popcorn out into a heat safe bowl or pan of some sort.
+Once it stops popping, immediately remove the pot from the stove and pour the popcorn out into a heat-safe bowl or pan of some sort.
 This is your finished popcorn.

-I pop three big pots of this whenever I make caramel corn and end up with about three gallons of popped popcorn.
-Lets make the caramel now!
+I pop three big pots of this whenever I make caramel popcorn and end up with about three gallons of popped popcorn.
+Let’s make the caramel now!

-For the caramel part of the recipe for caramel corn you’ll need the rest of the ingredients that were listed in the ingredient listed and pictured above.
+For the caramel part of this recipe for caramel corn, you’ll need the rest of the ingredients that were listed in the ingredient listed and pictured above.
 In case you need a refresher those were: